efirpo/database-review/README.md

 ## Description

-This site is built to review database functions using MySQL and Entity Core Framework.
-It allows a user make entries for stylists and clients associated with those stylists, then view that data at their leisure.
+This site is built to review database functions using MySQL and Entity Core Framework in Epicodus' C# and .NET course.
+It allows a user to make entries for stylists and clients associated with those stylists, then view that data at their leisure.

 ## Setup